MhmCats/suggestion-discord-bot-in-python/README.md

 The main point of this was to make it look better as a webhook's name and avatar can be changed every time it posts a new message.
 In this case the name and avatar would be changed to the person who is making the suggestion.

 **Please note that any commands requiring elevated permissions *except from the Owner commands* require permissions of "Manage Server" or higher**

+## Inviting the bot

+For the bot to work in your server it needs the following permissions:
+* Manage Channels - To create the suggestion channel on the s!setup command
+* Manage Roles - To create the Blacklist Role on joining
+* Manage Webhooks - So it can create and edit the suggestion webhook
+* Send Messages
+* Embed Links
+* See Channels
+* Add Reactions

+If it does not have any of these then some of its features might not work.

+**Invite Link:** [THIS WILL BE PUT IN AT A LATER DATE] **Support Server:** [THIS WILL BE PUT IN AT A LATER DATE]

 Feel free to copy any of this code